Custom Templates

 custom template building method.

-Although not mandatory, we strongly recommend installing cloud-init 19.3 or later on Linux-based images: this enables full integration with Exoscale.
-Would you choose to not install it, we will only be able to provide very limited support.
+Although not mandatory, we strongly recommend you install cloud-init 19.3 or later on Linux-based images.
+Cloud-init enables full integration with Exoscale.
+We can only provide limited support if you do not install cloud-init.

 - The password reset functionality will not work

-- The web portal UI will present some inconsistencies and limited functionality
+- The Exoscale Portal will present some inconsistencies and limited functionality

 cloud-init version < 19.3

 The Exoscale datasource is only available for cloud-init version 19.3 or later.
-In case the 19.3 version is not yet available on your platform of choice, please use the following legacy configuration instead:
+In case the 19.3 version is not yet available on your platform, please use the following legacy configuration instead:

 yaml